syncfusion-content/blazor-docs/blazor/system-requirements.md

 ## Integrated Development Environment

-Blazor applications can be developed using following IDEs..
+Blazor applications can be developed using one of the following IDEs.

 * [Visual Studio 2019](https://visualstudio.microsoft.com/vs/)
 * [Visual Studio Code](https://code.visualstudio.com/download)